VA Home Loans: The Complete Guide for Veterans

 Zero down payment.
 VA loans allow 100% financing with no money down.
 No other mainstream mortgage program offers this benefit.
 On a $400,000 home, that means $0 down payment compared to $14,000 (FHA at 3.5%) or $20,000 (conventional at 5%).

 No private mortgage insurance.
 VA loans never require PMI, regardless of your down payment.
 This saves borrowers $100 to $400 or more per month compared to FHA or conventional loans with low down payments.
 Over the life of a 30-year loan, eliminating PMI can save $36,000 to $144,000.
-For a detailed comparison of mortgage insurance across loan types, see our mortgage insurance and PMI guide.
+See our mortgage insurance and PMI guide for details.

 Limited closing costs.
 The VA limits the types and amounts of closing costs that veterans can be charged.
-Certain fees, called non-allowable charges, must be paid by the seller or lender, not the borrower.
+Certain fees must be paid by the seller or lender, not the borrower.

 No prepayment penalty.
 You can pay off your VA loan early without any penalty.